 Welcome to SkyView Academy Middle School!
-I feel absolutely honored to serve as our middle school principal.
+I am honored to serve as our upper school principal.
 I thoroughly enjoy kids at this uncertain age.
-Engaging with them, helping them find their way, and encouraging them, brings me unspeakable joy.
-I know, crazy, right?!
+Engaging with them, helping them find their way, and encouraging them, brings me great joy.

 Highlights of our program include: